Init-Agnostic Compatibility Architecture for Decoupled Arch Linux Environments. https://lainos.net

 API Bridge openrc-settingsd Provides hostnamed, localed, and timedated D-Bus APIs for desktop compatibility.

-Session Mgmt seatd Minimalist seat and session handling for unprivileged Wayland access.
+Session Mgmt seatd Minimalist seat and session handling for unprivileged Wayland/X11 access.

-Compositor Sway Primary Wayland tiling compositor; functions independently of logind.
+Compositor (Wayland) Sway Primary Wayland tiling compositor; functions independently of logind.

-Login Mgmt greetd / tuigreet Secure TUI-based greeter portal for session initialization.
+Login Mgmt greetd / tuigreet Secure TUI-based greeter portal with session selection (Openbox/Sway).

-Interface yambar / alacritty Minimalist C-based status monitoring and high-performance Wayland terminal.
+Interface yambar / waybar Minimalist status monitoring for Wayland.

 Notifications mako Lightweight notification daemon for the Wayland environment.